Latent Concept-based Explanation of NLP Models: Evaluation

-We questioned whether the salient input representation correctly represents the latent space of the output.
+We question whether the salient input representation correctly represents the latent space of the output.
 This specifically evaluates \mtwo{}.
-We calculate the number of times the representation of the most salient word/[CLS] token maps to the latent concept of the identical label as that of the prediction.
+We calculate the number of times the representation of the most salient word/\texttt{[CLS]} token maps to the latent concept of the identical label as that of the prediction.
 We expect a high alignment at the top layers for \mtwo{} to be correct.
 We do not include \mthree{} when evaluating this and conduct the experiment using the training data only where we already know the alignment of a salient representation and the latent concept.
-Table~\ref{tab:conceptmapper_eval_short} shows the results across the last four layers (See Appendix Tables~\ref{tab:pos_predicted_attribution},~\ref{tab:eraser_predicted_attribution_position},~\ref{tab:eraser_predicted_attribution_saliency} for full results).
-For POS, we observed a successful match of 93.95\%, 90.04\% and 93.13\% for BERT, RoBERTa and XLMR respectively.
-We observed the mismatched cases and found them to be also of a compositional nature i.e. latent concepts comprised of semantically related words (see Appendix Figure~\ref{fig:clusters} for examples).
+Table~\ref{tab:conceptmapper_eval_short} shows the results from the last four layers of 12-layered models, as well as the latter four layers of the Llama2-chat model (See Appendix Tables~\ref{tab:pos_predicted_attribution_saliency},~\ref{tab:eraser_predicted_attribution_saliency}, and~\ref{tab:eraser_predicted_attribution_position_llama} for detailed results).
+For POS, we observed a successful match of above 90\% for all models.
+We observed the mismatched cases and found them to be also of a compositional nature i.e. latent concepts comprised of semantically related words (see Appendix:Figure~\ref{fig:clusters} for examples).

-For sentiment, more than 99\% of the time, the last layer's salient representation maps to the predicted class label, confirming the correctness of \mtwo.
+For sentiment, more than 99\% of the time, the last layer's salient representation maps to the predicted class label in 12-layered models, confirming the correctness of \mtwo.
 The performance drop for the lower layer is due to the absence of class-based latent concepts in the lower layers i.e. concepts that comprised more than 90\% of the tokens belonging to sentences of one of the classes.
+By comparison, the Llama2-chat model performs worse than the 12-layer model; however, it still achieves over 70\% accuracy in its last layer.